Healthy eyes and clear vision for all Canadians. For life.

 The association pursued national recognition and CAO was formally constituted with the proclamation of a federal act to incorporate the Canadian Association of Optometrists on June 30, 1948.
 The Act provided the structure and framework for CAO that continues to be relevant today.

 Dr. Harry Bohnsack and Dr. Martin Spiro discuss the current initiatives the CAO is currently working on to support the growth of optometry across Canada.
 They also share their journeys toward their roles in CAO, bringing their experiences from the ground up to best serve the association.
 Tune in to this conversation and gain insights on the important work CAO does to bring the profession together across the country.

 Thank you to Dr. Harbir Sian of the 20/20 Podcast for the chance to highlight the work CAO is doing!

 Role of CAO and Optometrists

-The Canadian Association of Optometrists (CAO) is the national voice of optometry in Canada, representing 85% of doctors of optometry (ODs).
+The Canadian Association of Optometrists (CAO) is the national voice of optometry in Canada, representing 85% of optometrists.
 Founded in 1941 and formally incorporated in 1948, the CAO works with its 10 provincial member associations within a federated framework.

 Optometry is a regulated profession.
-A Doctor of Optometry completes a Bachelor of Science degree or higher, followed by a four year Doctor of Optometry degree from an accredited university’s school of optometry.
-Each year, approximately 130 new ODs graduate from the two Canadian schools of optometry (University of Waterloo and Université de Montréal).
-In addition, there are Canadian graduates from US schools of optometry who return to Canada to practice and internationally trained ODs.
+Optometrists complete a Bachelor of Science degree or higher, followed by a four year Doctor of Optometry degree from an accredited university’s school of optometry.
+Each year, approximately 130 new optometrists graduate from the two Canadian schools of optometry (University of Waterloo and Université de Montréal).
+In addition, there are Canadian graduates from US schools of optometry who return to Canada to practice and internationally trained optometrists.